kfatehi/bait/README.md

 Fast forward a year or so later and the app is complex, has no test suite, and our QA testers can barely keep up.

-Scribbeo-motion proved that this works, and so RMTS is a service I'm envisioning for as the first stop between Github and the rest of my continuous integration pipeline.
+Scribbeo-motion proved that this works, and so Rmts is a service I'm envisioning for as the first stop between Github and the rest of my continuous integration pipeline.

 # Architectural Overview